ITU-BDSA23-GROUP17/Chirp/docs/report.md

 Some HTTP calls and responses, some calls and responses in C# and likely some more.
 (Note the previous sentence is vague on purpose.
 I want that you create a complete illustration.) -->

-The diagrams below illustrates the flow of messages and data through the Chirp application.
+The diagrams below illustrates the flow of messages and data through Chirp.
 ![](./images/sequences/data-flow-auth.png)

 # Process